 Shipbuilding, upon which a larger proportion of the Belfast population depends for livelihood, is in healthy condition, but has hit a bad patch and pay-offs in the aircraft industry, with the suggestion of more to come, have directly affected the entertainment industry.
 A major exhibitor said that the good pictures - well backed up with exploitation - were still playing a pretty tune at the box-offices.
-The proportionate fall-off was much worse with the poorer features.112 which receipts dropped badly'.113 By June 1958, a cut in Entertainments Duty, the settlement of an eleven-week shipyard strike and the arrival of several 'good box-office pictures' meant that Belfast's cinema industry was in a healthier state.114 The Young Lions (US, 1958), for instance 'gathered queues at the Belfast Imperial for five weeks and so justified George Lodge's "new look" policy in the cinema'.115
+The proportionate fall-off was much worse with the poorer features.

+In January 1958, Kine Weekly reported that the 'holiday season brought the crowds back to Belfast cinemas after a period of several months during which receipts dropped badly'.
+By June 1958, a cut in Entertainments Duty, the settlement of an eleven-week shipyard strike and the arrival of several 'good box-office pictures' meant that Belfast's cinema industry was in a healthier state.
+The Young Lions (US, 1958), for instance 'gathered queues at the Belfast Imperial for five weeks and so justified George Lodge's "new look" policy in the cinema'.